cvbesJulian/Performance_RNN_For_EDM_RealTime/README.md

 - Numpy
 - Pretty_midi

+In the future, we plan to transition to TensorFlow.js for a more seamless implementation in Max MSP with Node for Max.

 ## Contributing

 We welcome contributions to GenreMIDI!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments